adagustafik/Programmer-Fox-Club/README.md

 ## Main functionality
 At Programmer Fox Club you can have your very own fox.
 It's like a virtual tamagochi, you can feed and train your lil' one.
-You just have to provide a name of your pet and here you go, you can play with your cutie pie.
+You just have to provide a name of your pet & you can start to play.

 1. Registration + Login/Logout with Spring Security
 2. Create a new Fox